Home Reports Germany Food and Beverage Shopify Ecommerce Industry Report

 Paid Media Trends for Germany Food and Beverage Shopify Stores

-Germany Food and Beverage Shopify stores experienced a dramatic contraction in paid search investment over the 15-month observation window.
-Average paid search spend peaked at $520.03 in June 2025 before entering a sustained decline, falling to $71.32 in December 2025 and continuing to slide to $107.36 in March 2026.
-This represents a year-over-year paid cost decline of -89.2%, one of the steepest drops visible across the dataset.
-Paid search traffic followed an almost identical trajectory: average sessions peaked at 419.72 in June 2025 and collapsed to just 84.31 by March 2026, reflecting a -87.6% year-over-year decline in paid traffic.
+Germany Food and Beverage Shopify stores have experienced a dramatic contraction in paid search investment over the past 12 months.
+Paid traffic is down -84.7% year-over-year, with paid cost declining an equally steep -86.7% over the same period.
+Average monthly paid search spend peaked at $514.87 in June 2025 before entering a sustained decline, falling to just $71.32 in December 2025 and continuing lower to $106.57 in April 2026.
+This trajectory represents a near-total withdrawal from paid search as a growth channel for many stores in this segment.

 Organic Social for Germany Food and Beverage Shopify Stores